techtalk/SpecLog-Resources-PluginSample/Documentation/documentation.md

   <img src="img/plugin-starting.png" />
 </p>

-After we made sure that the plugin can be loaded and started without errors, we can continue to implementing the HTML export plugin.
+After we made sure that the plugin can be loaded and started without errors, we can continue by implementing the HTML generation function.

 ## <a name="6"></a>6.
 Implementing the plugin - Step 2

 ### <a name="6.1"></a>6.1.
 Finishing the configuration dialog

-Now we can create a user interface which is binded to the configuration view model:
+Now we can finish our user interface which is bound to the configuration view model:

 ![Configuration dialog view data bindings](img/client-plugin-configuration-dialog-view-viewmodel.png)